-- 9.4.2.2 that the original Academic Malpractice Panel be reconvened to reconsider the penalty applied. - 9.5 Where an appellant is studying on, or having had their studies terminated, is seeking to return to a professional programme, at any stage in the procedure the Dean of Academic Quality and Enhancement, or the Appeals Committee may advise or require that professional suitability procedures are invoked, if the nature of the academic appeal, or the evidence supplied in support of the academic appeal occasions this course of action. - 9.6 The Appeals Committee may decide at any stage of its deliberations to adjourn for the purpose of obtaining further evidence in writing or in person.
+- 9.4.3.1 that a case originally considered by the Standing Subcommittee on Academic Malpractice Penalties be referred to the University Academic Malpractice Panel to hear the case; or - 9.4.3.2 that a new University Academic Malpractice Panel be convened to hear the case; or - 9.4.3.3 that the University Academic Malpractice Panel which originally heard the case be reconvened to reconsider its recommendation on penalty; or - 9.4.3.4 (in instances where the Academic Appeal against the decision of the Mitigating Circumstances Board is successful), that AQSS convene the relevant Assessment Review Board. - 9.5 Where an appellant is studying on, or having had their studies terminated, is seeking to return to a professional programme, at any stage in the procedure the Dean of Academic Quality and Enhancement, or the Appeals Committee may advise or require that professional suitability procedures are invoked, if the nature of the academic appeal, or the evidence supplied in support of the academic appeal occasions this course of action. - 9.6 The Appeals Committee may decide at any stage of its deliberations to adjourn for the purpose of obtaining further revidence in writing or in person.